Gigitsu/torchpress/blogs/deep_learning_with_torch_step_7_optim.md

 criterion = nn.SequencerCriterion(nn.ClassNLLCriterion())

 ```
-Defines the model decorated with a `Sequencer`
+Defines the model decorated with a `Sequencer`.
+Note that the criterion is decorated with `nn.SequenceCriterion`.

 ------------